 Clawbacks make it possible for your reps to be paid earlier while still protecting the company from returns.
 They make sense if receiving actual payment from customers can take a while.
 Clawbacks also help your reps feel that your incentive program is “responsive”.
 When they close a deal, they don’t need to wait for months to receive their commissions.

 However, an incorrect clawback implementation will leave you trapped in a web of unmanageable complexity.
 One key mistake it to try to attribute clawbacks retroactively.
-A retroactive approach can cause serious operational, transparency, and legal issues.
+A retroactive approach can cause operational, transparency, and legal issues.
 By treating cancellations the same way as forward-looking refunds, you can implement a successful clawback component.
-If your system cannot record cancellations as new events, you can always use deductions.
+If your system cannot record cancellations as new events, consider using deductions.

 Don’t get scratched by a defective clawback implementation, and visit us online to learn more about how you can automate your sales incentive program!